takram-design-engineering/three-geospatial/packages/clouds/README.md

 shapeDetailVelocity: Vector3 = new Vector3()
 ```

+The rate at which `shapeOffset` and `shapeDetailOffset` change per second.
+A non-zero value animates the clouds.

 #### turbulenceRepeat

 ```ts
 turbulenceRepeat: Vector2 = new Vector2().setScalar(20)
 ```

+The repeat value of the turbulence texture.
+It is tiled in a local weather texture tile.
+A value of 10 tiles the texture 10 times per edge of local weather texture.

 #### turbulenceDisplacement

 ```ts
 turbulenceDisplacement: number = 350
 ```

+Controls the maximum turbulence displacement in meters.
+This applies where turbulence is strongest (value of 1) and at the bottom of the clouds.

 ### Cascaded shadow maps